TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 Everything begins at the **frontend**, where the user uploads their resume (PDF or DOCX) and pastes the job description.
 As soon as they click *Analyze* button, the frontend packages both inputs into a **FormData (multipart/form-data)** request and sends it to the backend API `/analyze`.

 Once the request reaches the **Flask backend**, the system reads the resume file through `request.files` and the JD text using `request.form`.
-This layer also performs all validation — checking the file type, file size, and ensuring the JD is provided.
+Before doing anything else, Flask performs important validations — checking the file type, file size, and ensuring the JD is provided.
 Only valid requests move further into the pipeline.

-The resume file is then passed into a specialized module called **extractor.py**, which focuses entirely on text extraction.
-For PDF resumes, I use `pdfplumber`; for DOCX files, I rely on `python-docx`.
-This guarantees that regardless of format, the backend always receives clean, normalized text that can be used for AI analysis.
+Once validated, the backend passes the resume file into **extractor.py**.
+This module reads the file and converts it into plain text using either `pdfplumber` (for PDFs) or `python-docx` (for DOCX).
+The output is a clean and standardized `resume_text`.

-After extracting the text, both `resume_text` and `jd_text` are forwarded into **ai_client.py**, which is essentially the core intelligence of the system.
-Here I prepare a structured prompt for **Gemini 1.5 Flash**, instructing it to compare the resume and JD and return a *strict JSON* output containing the match score, matched skills, missing skills, and improvement suggestions.
-To maintain reliability, I also perform JSON validation to ensure the model’s response is complete, consistent, and safe for frontend consumption.
+Next, Flask sends both the `resume_text` and `jd_text` into **ai_client.py**, which prepares a structured prompt for **Gemini 1.5 Flash**.
+The prompt instructs the model to compare the resume and JD, identify skill matches and gaps, compute a match score, and return everything in a **strict JSON structure**.
+Once Gemini responds, ai_client.py validates the JSON to ensure all expected keys are present and the format is reliable.

 Optionally, the analyzed results are stored in an Oracle database through **db.py**, allowing features like user history, analytics, or dashboards.